iamcharizar-ai/lifeos.md/README.md

 # LifeOS - a personal dashboard for daily life

+**Live**: https://redesign-life-os-ui.vercel.app · React + Supabase (TypeScript) · installable as a PWA

+**Status (as of 2026-07-27)**: v2.0 is a full rebuild — 2 tabs (Daily · Monthly), a rebuilt habit manager, and Supabase cloud sync as the only sync path.
+The "backs up to your Obsidian vault" section below describes the retired v1 design — **vault write-back was deliberately removed** and this app no longer writes to or reads from any notes vault.
+Everything else below (offline-first, append-only event log, PWA) still holds.

 LifeOS is a personal web app (built by Rishabh, for Rishabh) that acts like a single home screen for tracking day-to-day life - habits, health, body stats, spending, and a visual map of notes - instead of juggling five different apps.

 ## What it actually does